failsafe-go/failsafe-go.dev/timeout.md

 1. TOC
 {:toc}

-[Timeouts][Timeout] can be used to cancel executions that take too long to complete or limit load on systems.
+[Timeouts][Timeout] can be used to cancel executions that take too long to complete or to limit load on systems.

 ## Usage